 All students from years 7-13 are involved in activities with a view to their future careers.
 This includes assemblies, form time, PSHE lessons, careers (KS4), employer talks and workplace experiences.
 Year 10 students take part in work experience, supported by our partnership with Careers South West.
+This gives us access to their WEBVIEW online management tool and a database of possible work experience opportunities across the South West.
 Year 10-13 students attend regional careers events such as Skills South West at the Plymouth Pavillions.

 Students are encouraged to research and process careers information from Year 7 onwards.
 With the support of the Careers Lead (Mr Ford) both students and parents have access to information concerning career paths and the national and local labour markets.
 There is a dedicated careers information area within the school which is well maintained and resourced.

 Advice and support are tailored to the individual and their stage of education.
 Records are kept to chart the pathway of each child's career journey.
 The aim is to improve social mobility, overcome barriers and raise aspirations.

 All subject teachers emphasise the importance of succeeding in English and Maths.